MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-geo-distributed.md

 ### Create web apps and publish

-Set up Hybrid Continuous Integration/Continuous Delivery (CI/CD) to deploy Web App to Azure and Azure Stack, and auto push changes to both clouds.
+Set up Hybrid Continuous Integration/Continuous Delivery (CI/CD) to deploy Web App to Azure and Azure Stack Hub, and auto push changes to both clouds.

 > [!Note]
-> Azure Stack with proper images syndicated to run (Windows Server and SQL) and App Service deployment are required.
-For more information, see [Before you get started with App Service on Azure Stack](../operator/azure-stack-app-service-before-you-get-started.md) in the Azure Stack Operator documentation.
+> Azure Stack Hub with proper images syndicated to run (Windows Server and SQL) and App Service deployment are required.
+For more information, see [Before you get started with App Service on Azure Stack Hub](../operator/azure-stack-app-service-before-you-get-started.md) in the Azure Stack Hub Operator documentation.

 #### Add Code to Azure Repos